Union Building Trades Info Session

 Material allowed on Oregon Test: Electrical License Exam Guidelines

 Current Open Applications

-Limited Energy A and Residential apprenticeship programs are open for applications.
+Inside, Limited Energy A, and Residential apprenticeship programs are open for applications.

 The Central Inside Electrical Joint Apprenticeship and Training Trust Fund (the Trust) shall not discriminate against apprenticeship applicants, apprentices or Journey workers based on race, color, religion, national origin, sex (including pregnancy and gender identity), sexual orientation, genetic information, or because they are an individual with a disability or a person 18 years old or older (the “Protected Classifications”).
 The recruitment, selection, employment, and training of apprentices, during their apprenticeship, shall be without illegal discrimination based on the Protected Classifications.
 The Trust shall take affirmative action to provide equal opportunity in apprenticeship, shall uniformly apply its rules and regulations, and otherwise shall operate the apprenticeship program as required under the Oregon Plan for Equal Employment Opportunity in Apprenticeship and Title 29 of the Code of Federal Regulations, part 30.